rappdw/zsh-autoswitch-conda/README.rst

     $ rmvenv
     No .venv file in the current directory!

-disable_autoswitch_virtualenv
+disable_autoswitch_conda
 '''''''''''''''''''''''''''''

-Temporarily disables autoswitching of virtualenvs when moving between directories.
+Temporarily disables autoswitching of conda environments when moving between directories.

-enable_autoswitch_virtualenv
+enable_autoswitch_conda
 ''''''''''''''''''''''''''''

-Re-enable autoswitching of virtualenvs (if it was previously disabled).
+Re-enable autoswitching of conda environments (if it was previously disabled).

 Customising Messages
 --------------------